avelichko-akira/RFQ993471/README.md

     We create the d3 object and called the drug_label api. after we get the data , it's displayed in screen.

+- test
+  We installed jasmine, vector plugin to the project.
+  Jasmine is very easy to take the unit test.